What Is LombardiLetter.com?

 Michael Lombardi, MBA

 Michael Lombardi founded investor research firm Lombardi Publishing Corporation in 1986.
-Michael is also the founder of the popular daily e-letter, Profit Confidential, where readers get the benefit of Michael’s years of experience with the stock market, real estate, economic forecasting, precious metals, and various businesses.
+Michael is also the founder of the popular daily e-letter, Lombardi Letter, where readers get the benefit of Michael’s years of experience with the stock market, real estate, economic forecasting, precious metals, and various businesses.
 Michael believes in successful stock picking as an important wealth accumulation tool.

 Michael has authored thousands of articles on investment and money management and is the author of several successful investing publications, including The Lombardi Letter for Wealth Preservation and Growth, Investing With Michael, and Lombardi’s Crisis Profit Alert.